As an Epiphany Present, here is a reprint, with Thread, of a piece from 2010. I wonder how well it has worn ...

 He's clever, the little Bavarian, but we have him by the short and curlies.
 What we are best at is turning his cleverness against him.
-And this is not just CPPP policy; it was explicitly approved by Our Father Below in his weekly audience with the Prefect of the Congregation, and ordered to be published.
-You will find texts in Acta Infernorum Locorum.
+And this is not just CPPP policy; it was explicitly approved by Our Father Below in his weekly audience with the Prefect of the Congregation, and ordered to be published as a rescriptum ex audientia.
+You will find texts in AIL (Acta Infernorum Locorum).
 Indeed, rumours down here suggest that it may soon be incorporated into a Diabolic Constitution.
-You had better watch your words, and keep just a teensy weensy bit more up-to-date in your reading ... if you know what is bad for you ... as (given my own very great desire for you) I profoundly hope you do not.
+You had better watch your words, and keep just a teensy weensy bit more up-to-date in your reading ... if you know what is bad for you ... as (given my own very great appetite for you) I profoundly hope you do not.

 As loving, as hungry, as ravenous, as ever

 Your doting, dribbling Uncle